apollographql/apollo-client/docs/source/basics/mutations.md

 To learn more about how mutations work, be sure to check out the [mutations usage documentation](mutations.html).

-The `mutate` function accepts the same options that [`config.options` for mutations](#graphql-mutation-options) accepts, so to make sure to read through the documentation for that to know what you can pass into the `mutate` function.
+The `mutate` function accepts the same options that [`config.options` for mutations](#graphql-mutation-options) accepts, so make sure to read through the documentation for that to know what you can pass into the `mutate` function.

 The reason the `mutate` function accepts the same options is that it will use the options from [`config.options`](#graphql-mutation-options) _by default_.
 When you pass an object into the `mutate` function you are just overriding what is already in [`config.options`](#graphql-mutation-options).